etn-ccis/blui-react-auth-shared/docs/API.md

 ## RegistrationData

-Type to represent the input of the account details component for use with the `registrationSuccessScreen` and `accountAlreadyExistsScreen` props on the `AuthUIContextProvider`.
+Type to represent the input of the account details component for use with the `registrationSuccessScreen` prop on the `AuthUIContextProvider`.

 ### Type Declaration